Fall 2023 DEI book recommendation and Nov. 17 discussion announced

 To register for this free event, visit sc4.edu/office-of-diversity-equity-inclusion/news-and-events/event-registration/ or send an email to dei@sc4.edu with questions.

-SC4 names wheelchair basketball head coach and disability services specialist
+SC4 names wheelchair basketball head coach and disability resources specialist

-Jordan Scheidecker—an adaptive sports and disabilities support services expert, three-time national championship wheelchair basketball player and national championship coach—has been named wheelchair basketball head coach and disability services specialist at St. Clair County Community College (SC4).
+Jordan Scheidecker—an adaptive sports and disabilities support expert, three-time national championship wheelchair basketball player and national championship coach—has been named wheelchair basketball head coach and disability resources specialist at St. Clair County Community College (SC4).

 Scheidecker brings to SC4 hands-on experience planning and implementing high-quality adaptive sports programs and experiences.
 He also brings recruitment- and diversity, equity and inclusion-based expertise and knowledge.
 His past roles include transition and outreach specialist at the Center for Students with Disabilities, graduate assistant of Adaptive Athletics, and assistant director of Wheelchair Basketball Camp, all at the University of Wisconsin-Whitewater.